speechbrain/speechbrain/recipes/CommonVoice/ASR/seq2seq/train/README.md

 python train.py hparams/{hparam_file}.py

 # Data preparation
-Fortunately, SpeechBrain provides a script that automatically generates the training, validation and testing files.
-However, it is important to note that CommonVoice initially offers mp3 audio files at 42Hz.
-Therefore the `commonvoice_prepare.py` script converts these files to .wav and 16KHz.
+It is important to note that CommonVoice initially offers mp3 audio files at 42Hz.
+Hence, audio files are downsampled on the fly within the dataio function of the training script.

 # Languages
 Here is a list of the different languages that we tested within the CommonVoice dataset:
 - French
 - Kinyarwanda
 - Italian

-# Results

-# CommonVoice ASR with CTC + Attention based Seq2Seq models.
-This folder contains scripts necessary to run an ASR experiment with the CommonVoice dataset: [CommonVoice Homepage](https://commonvoice.mozilla.org/)

-# How to run
-python train.py hparams/{hparam_file}.py

-# Data preparation
-Fortunately, SpeechBrain provides a script that automatically generates the training, validation and testing files.
-However, it is important to note that CommonVoice initially offers mp3 audio files at 42Hz.
-Therefore the `commonvoice_prepare.py` script converts these files to .wav and 16KHz.

-# Languages
-Here is a list of the different languages that we tested within the CommonVoice dataset:
-- French
-- Kinyarwanda
-- Italian
+- English

 # Results